 The IDEC Community Service Award recognizes and honors significant contribution of community service by an individual or group at a national, regional, and/or local level associated with the discipline of interior design.
 Service can include a variety of activities including but not limited to: making a difference to a community or special needs group, service-learning projects that build the awareness and value of interior design, efforts in the advancement and dedication to the promotion of IDEC, effort in the advancement of interior design education or design scholarship, or an activity demonstrating significant community engagement.
-Any IDEC member or non-member can nominate an individual or group for the IDEC Community Service Award.
-Candidates may self-nominate.
+Any IDEC member in good standing can nominate an individual or group for the IDEC Community Service Award.

-- IDEC members and non-members are eligible for this award.
+- Must be an IDEC member to be eligible for this award.

 - Nominees can be from any part of the world.

 - Nomination Letter: The nominator must submit a nomination letter (not to exceed 500 words) that describes the community service and addresses the significance, contributions to the community, impact of contributions on the community, and description as to how the service impacts public perception of interior design.